oktadev/okta-dac-docs/docs/guide/architecture.md

 ## Okta Basics: Users, Groups & Apps

-* An Okta Org supports having only one directory of users, who belong to one or more groups.
+* An Okta Org supports having only one directory of users, and those users belong to one or more groups.
 * Groups in Okta are flat, but users can belong to any number of groups.
 * Users are *assigned* to apps.
 * Groups can also be assigned to apps (When a group is assigned to an app, all users of the group are assigned to the app).